- Common uses

 Talk to your doctor about the risks of taking lapatinib.

 WHY is this medicine prescribed?

 Lapatinib is used with capecitabine (Xeloda) to treat a certain type of advanced breast cancer in people who have already been treated with other chemotherapy medications.
+Lapatinib is also used with letrozole (Femara) to treat a certain type of breast cancer in postmenopausal women (women who have experienced a change of life; end of menstrual periods) that has spread to other parts of the body.
 Lapatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of the abnormal protein that signals cancer cells to multiply.
 This helps stop or slow the spread of cancer cells.

 Are there OTHER USES for this medicine?